luyadev/luya.io/docs/guide/cms/blocks.md

 }
 ```

-This will cache the block for 60 minutes but you can adjust the number of seconds the block should be cached by defining the cacheExpiration property:
+This will cache the block for 60 minutes but you can adjust the number of seconds the block should be cached by defining the <class name="luya\cms\base\PhpBlock" prop="cacheExpiration" /> property:

 ```php
 public $cacheExpiration = 60;